 Inventory shrinkage means the difference between the physical count of inventory from the total inventory that’s recorded in the official company records.

 Inventory shrinkage is a real phenomenon and affects every single retail business on the planet.
-If not managed on time and with proper systematic approach, can prove to be deadly in the long term.
+If not managed on time and with a proper systematic approach, can prove to be deadly in the long term.

-These differences might be due to various reasons ranging from natural causes or managerial errors, being stolen by employees, shoplifting or inventory getting damaged and disposed of without having any record.
+These differences might be due to various reasons ranging from natural causes or managerial errors, being stolen by employees, shoplifting, or inventory getting damaged and disposed of without having any record.
 Whatever the reason there is a discrepancy referred to as inventory shrinkage which needs to be accounted for to reconcile the accounting records with the physical count.